segmentio/segment-docs/src/engage/journeys/faq-best-practices.md

 Save your Journey in a draft state so that you can review before you publish it.
 Once you publish a Journey, you cannot edit select portions of a Journey and Journeys sends data to destinations.

-### Make a copy to edit published Journeys

-Once you publish a Journey, you cannot add, delete, or edit the steps within the Journey.
-You can edit the Journey name, description, and destinations.

-To edit the steps within a published Journey, make a copy of the Journey you wish to edit, make adjustments, delete the original Journey, and then publish the revised Journey.

-When you do this, the key used for syncing to destinations will be different from the copied Journey.
-Make sure you change the reference key used in the downstream destinations accordingly.

 ### Know how to incorporate historical data

 Aside from the entry condition, all Journey step conditions are triggered by future events and existing trait memberships.
 Event-based conditions only evaluate events that occur *after* the Journey is published.